Sunday Nippers – what to expect and how to get involved Umina Beach SLSC

 What happens on Sundays?

 Nippers takes place on Sunday mornings.
-The 2017/2018 Season commences on Sunday 8th October 2017 and will end early March 2018 with a break over Christmas and New Year.
+The 2018/2019 Season officially commences on Sunday 14th October 2018 and will end early March 2018 with a break over Christmas and New Year.
 Sunday 7th October 2018 will be a fun day for Nippers from 9am.

 Sunday Activities for under 6, under 7 and under 8 start at 9.00am and will finish at 10.30am.
 Sunday activities for under 9, under 10, under 11, under 12, under 13 and under 14 start at 9.00am and finish between 10.30am to 11.00am.